Climate Emergency Panels and Meetings

 See the map showing local governments that have declared a Climate Emergency here.

 Low and No Cost Ideas to Cut Emissions

 Here are some ideas that we are trying in Frome.
 Any decision to do something similar in your area is at your own discretion.
 Or do drop us a line to find out more.

-Solar Streets: Local installer Iddea is offering signficantly discounted solar installations to local residents if we can get ten or more to sign up.
+Solar Streets: Local installer Iddea is offering significantly discounted solar installations to local residents if we can get ten or more to sign up.
 Referers get £100 and £50 goes towards free solar panels for YMCA’s local youth centre.
 Iddea are keen to do similar offers in other areas, contact them here

-Community energy: if there is a community energy organisation in your area find out more about what they are doing and see if they can provide free community owned solar panels on local buildings – this works particularly well on community focused organisations such as Medical Practices and sports clubs.
+Community energy: if there is a community energy organisation in your area find out more about what they are doing and see if they can provide free community owned solar panels on local buildings – this works particularly well on community focused organisations such as medical practices and sports clubs.

-Cut carbon at local schools: encourage local schools to sign up to Energy Sparks: – it’s free to join and provides real time information on energy including out of hours, as well as curriculum led activities to help reduce costs and carbon.
+Cut carbon at local schools: encourage local schools to sign up to Energy Sparks: – it’s free to join and provides real time information on energy including out of hours, as well as curriculum-led activities to help reduce costs and carbon.

 Car club: talk to car club providers such as Co-Wheels (who are a social enterprise), about having hybrid vehicles available for hire, one car club car displaces around ten privately owned vehicles on average and are often lower emission too.